LuisRevillaM/summing-grid/summing-grid/docs/formatNumber.md

 ### Moving the decimal point

 Now, we must check for the conditions above to know how many decimals to keep when rounding the measure.
-How do we keep a decimal after rounding? `Math.round(4.762)` will return `5` no matter how many digits it has right to the decimal point.
+How do we keep a decimal after rounding? `Math.round(4.762)` will return `5` no matter how many digits it has right of the decimal point.
 So, to round `4.762` down to one decimal, we could:

 - move the decimal point one digit to the right (by multiplying by ten).
 - then round that result, to get the nearest integer.